 I have been nowhere near as diligent with my holiday cards.
 I went through a few years where I didn’t send any at all.
 Through a few moves I’ve misplaced addresses, or lost contact with many people on my list (I’m not particularly good at keeping up with lists, or friendships in some cases), and we move around more frequently now than we did decades ago.

 It takes a little more effort to keep up with faraway friends.

 I’ve been trying a little harder over the past few years to re-establish my personal practice of sending cards.
 I sent off a few yesterday, and will write a few more throughout this week.
-We’ve just gone through a postal strike in Canada, and I’m a little behind. . . or perhaps that is simply a convenient excuse.
+I intended on starting earlier, but I’m a little behind. . . or perhaps that is simply a convenient excuse.

 I haven’t been in touch with some of the people on my list for a while (or longer), but now is a good time, I think, to make contact.